dizpay/dizpay-php-sdk/README.md

 ### Checkout

-To use `checkout`, call the `checkout::invoice` method, which returns a pay URL address.
+To use `checkout`, call the `checkout::invoice` method.
+It returns a pay URL address.
 Simply add the provided URL to your webpage where it is accessible for all your users.

-When the user finishes the payment, DizPay notifies you with the corresponding result by both the sync (via `success_url`) and async (via `notify_url`) notifications.
+When the user finishes the payment, DizPay notifies you with the corresponding result via both the sync (via `success_url`) and async (via `notify_url`) notifications.
-* Sync notification: It does not take any arguments, you should always treat it as success whenever it reaches
+* Sync notification: It does not take any arguments, you should always treat it as success when it reaches.
 * Async notification: DizPay sends you a `POST` notification payStatus/amount/orderNo to the address set in the `notify_url` key while creating the API.

 ### API
 Using this method, you need to implement your own cashier procedure with DizPay [API Reference](https://www.dizpay.com/en/docs).

-There are two ways to create API instance.
+There are two ways to create an API instance.

 + By Factory
 ```php